icopy-site/awesome/docs/awesome/awesome-ddd.md

 - [CoreDdd](https://github.com/xhafan/coreddd) - Set of open-source .NET libraries helping with DDD and CQRS, with NHibernate persistence
 - [CQRS on Azure](https://github.com/MerrionComputing/CQRSAzure) CQRS on Windows Azure.
 - [Dolittle](https://dolittle.com) - Build better applications with Dolittle.
 An Event Sourced, Microservice platform oriented around DDD with developer productivity and simplicity front and center.
+- [Edument CQRS and Intentful BDD Testing Starter Kit](https://www.cqrs.nu/) - Library and tutorial for how to build CQRS/ES applications, including a BDD style testing framework.
 - [EventFlow](https://github.com/eventflow/EventFlow) - Async/await first CQRS+ES and DDD framework for .NET http://geteventflow.net/.
 - [Core.EventStore](https://github.com/younos1986/Core.EventStore) - A library to facilitate communication between CommandService and QueryService.
 The Idea is when any event occures in commandService, it should be persisted in QueryService in MongoDb.
 - [Its.Cqrs](https://github.com/jonsequitur/Its.Cqrs) - A set of libraries for CQRS and Event Sourcing, with a Domain-Driven Design flavor.